Thomascook.com does not support this browser version, to benefit from a better user experience we recommend that you update your browser.

 By auto rickshaw: Auto rickshaws are the perfect way to get around a city or town quickly.
 These can usually be spotted with their bright yellow design.
 A ride should be cheaper than a taxi, and make sure to agree on the price upfront.

 By bus: Taking the bus is the cheapest way to travel with frequent services between the towns and cities.
-Plus, it’s a great way to see rural and authentic areas within India.
+Plus, it’s a great way to see India's more rural and most authentic areas.

 The festival of colour: Holi is known as the festival of colours and is celebrated all across India to mark the arrival of spring.
 Join in with the celebration smearing coloured powder over your face, throwing coloured water and dancing.